astroumd/lmtoy/docs/unity.md

 which will also remind you what projects you are working on, e.g.

      work_lmt teuben
      WORK_LMT=/nese/toltec/dataprod_lmtslr/work_lmt_helpdesk/teuben
      2014ARSRCommissioning  sbatch  bench1  bench2  tmp

 The directories **sbatch** and **tmp** need to be present, and of course you might see some *ProjectId*'s.
+Now you are ready to submit scripts on unity!

 ## Running on unity

 You cannot run the pipeline directly on Unity, as you can on the laptop.
-The *slurm* environment is used to submit scripts and coordinate when and where the script can run.
+The *slurm* environment is used to submit scripts and coordinate when and where the script can run. (need reference)

-## Benchmark
+## RSR Benchmark

-As an example, our quick standard RSR benchmark could be executed from any directory if you had LMTOY running on a normal Unix environment, viz.
+As an example, our standard RSR benchmark could be executed from any directory if you had LMTOY running on a normal Unix environment, viz.

      SLpipeline.sh restart=1 obsnum=33551

 after which the pipeline results would be in $WORK_LMT/2014ARSRCommissioning/33551

-but on Unity this command would be need to be prepended by our **sbatch_lmtoy.sh** script, viz.
+but on Unity you need to submit this via slurm.
+Within LMTOY we created the **sbatch_lmtoy.sh** script to make this a bit easier, viz.

      sbatch_lmtoy.sh  SLpipeline.sh restart=1 obsnum=33551

-this will report a JOBID, and a logfile where you could either cancel this job, e.g.
+this will report a JOBID, and a logfile.
+The JOBID is needed if you need to cancel this job, e.g.

      scancel 3051415

-or watch the progress of the output	that would normally be see in the terminal
+and to watch the progress of the output of your command you would use something like

      tail -f /nese/toltec/dataprod_lmtslr/work_lmt_helpdesk/teuben/sbatch/slurm-3051415-33551.out

 (this filename is reported on screen, so it copy+paste can be used.
 All *slurm* for LMTOY will be kept in $WORK_LMT/sbatch and may occasionally have to be cleaned up)